kuzzleio/documentation/src/api/1/controller-auth/update-my-credentials/index.md

 {{{since "1.0.0"}}}

-Update the current user's credentials for the specified authentication strategy.
+Updates the credentials of the currently logged in user.

 ---